Here’s a list of frequently asked questions about KiwiBuild

 What if I change my mind about buying a KiwiBuild home during the purchase process or after winning a ballot?

 As with any home, you are entitled to decline the opportunity to buy the KiwiBuild home up until such time as you sign an agreement with the seller regardless of the method of sale.

-Why do I have to live in my KiwiBuild home for three years?
+Why do I have to commit to living in my KiwiBuild home?

 Can I sell or rent my KiwiBuild home?

 You can have flatmates or boarders, but the home must remain your primary place of residence.
 If a buyer breaches this agreement, 30 percent of any rental income or capital gain may be returned to the Government.